gdsge/gdsge.github.io/source/example/HL1996/HL1996TFIter.rst

-Therefore, once the algorithm converges for policy functions, one can switch back to the original gmod file in :ref:`Heaton and Lucas (1996) <Heaton and Lucas (1996): Incomplete Markets with Portfolio Choices>` with the consistency equations in order to make sure that these equations are satisfied at higher precision.
+Therefore, once the algorithm converges for policy functions, one can switch back to the original gmod file in :ref:`Heaton and Lucas (1996) <Heaton and Lucas (1996): Incomplete Markets with Portfolio Choices>` with the consistency equations in order to make sure that these equations are satisfied with higher precision.

 ===============
 The gmod File